trpubz/team_manager/README.md

 #### CRUD
 - [x] User Story 19, Team Delete
-  - As a league manager
+  - As a league manager<br>
-    When I visit a team show page
+    When I visit a team show page<br>
-    Then I see a link to delete the team
+    Then I see a link to delete the team<br>
-    When I click the link "Delete Team"
+    When I click the link "Delete Team"<br>
     Then a 'DELETE' request is sent to '/teams/:id', the team is deleted, and all player records are deleted and I am redirected to the team index page where I no longer see this team
 - [x] User Story 20, Player Delete
-  - As a league manager
+  - As a league manager<br>
-    When I visit a player show page
+    When I visit a player show page<br>
-    Then I see a link to delete the player "Delete Player" When I click the link
+    Then I see a link to delete the player "Delete Player"<br>
+    When I click the link<br>
     Then a 'DELETE' request is sent to '/players/:id', the player is deleted,
     and I am redirected to the player index page where I no longer see this player

 #### ActiveRecord

-- [ ] User Story 21, Display Records Over a Given Threshold
+- [x] User Story 21, Display Records Over a Given Threshold
-  - As a league manager
+  - As a league manager<br>
-    When I visit the Team's players Index Page
+    When I visit the Team's players Index Page<br>
-    I see a form that allows me to input a number value When I input a number value and click the submit button that reads 'Only return records with more than `number` of `column_name`'
+    I see a form that allows me to input a number value<br>
+    When I input a number value and click the submit button that reads 'Only return records with more than `number` of `column_name`'<br>
     Then I am brought back to the current index page with only the records that meet that threshold shown.

 #### Usability

 - [ ] User Story 22, Team Delete From Team Index Page
-  - As a league manager
+  - As a league manager<br>
-    When I visit the team index page
+    When I visit the team index page<br>
-    Next to every team, I see a link to delete that team When I click the link
+    Next to every team, I see a link to delete that team<br>
+    When I click the link<br>
     I am returned to the Team Index Page where I no longer see that team
 - [ ] User Story 23, Player Delete From Players Index Page
-  - As a league manager
+  - As a league manager<br>
-    When I visit the `players` index page or a team `players` index page Next to every player, I see a link to delete that player When I click the link
+    When I visit the `players` index page or a team `players` index page<br>
+    Next to every player, I see a link to delete that player<br>
+    When I click the link<br>
     I should be taken to the `players` index page where I no longer see that player